Causes of stomach cancer

 Age and gender

 Your risk of developing stomach cancer increases with age.
-Most cases occur in people aged 55 or over, with the average age at diagnosis being around 70.
+Most cases occur in people aged 55 or over.

 For reasons that are unclear, men are twice as likely as women to develop stomach cancer.